 Stay aware of your surroundings

-Before heading out on your paddle board, pay attention to the weather and water conditions.
+Before heading out on your paddle board, consider the weather and water conditions.
 There are plenty of apps you can use.

 Don’t paddle alone

 It’s always best to paddle with a friend or group.
-This way, someone will be there to help if you run into trouble.
+This way, someone will help if you run into trouble.

 Follow the rules